jpraus/arduinoflake/README.md

 - Select **Tools > Bootloader > No**
 - Select **Tools > Clock > 8 MHz internal**
 - Select **Tools > BOD > Disabled**
+- If you are not working with a Kit run **Tools > Burn Bootloader**

 ![Arduino IDE ATmega8](https://raw.githubusercontent.com/jpraus/arduinoflake/master/doc/arduinoide-atmega8.png)

 ### First upload

 Checkout this repository and open [arduinoflake.ino](src/arduinoflake/arduinoflake.ino) project file.
-Select **Sketch > Upload Using Programmer**.
+Run **Sketch > Upload Using Programmer**.
 You should get a sweet *'avrdude done.
 Thank you.'* message at the end of the console.
 Now you can make your own personalized Arduinoflake.

 ![Arduino IDE upload](https://raw.githubusercontent.com/jpraus/arduinoflake/master/doc/arduinoide-upload.png)